Christmas Eve in Denmark

 Danish Christmas dinner

 Dinner is served quite early.
 Most people eat roast duck on Christmas Eve, but roast goose or pork with crackling is also common.
 The duck or goose is stuffed with apples and prunes and served with boiled and sweet potatoes, red cabbage, beets and cranberry jam.
 The dessert consists of ‘ris à l’amande’ (rice pudding with whipped cream, vanilla and almonds) with hot cherry sauce or ‘risengrød’ (hot rice pudding).
 A peeled almond is hidden in the dessert bowl and the lucky finder of the almond gets a present.

 The lighting of the Christmas tree is considered one of the highlights of Christmas Eve and it happens after dinner.
 Many feel that real candles, as opposed to electric lights, are the only way to ignite a proper Christmas atmosphere.

 Dancing around the tree

-After dinner the tree is lit, at last, and everyone joins hands with one another and dances around the tree singing traditional Danish Christmas hymns and carols.
-When the children have had quite enough of the singing (and that doesn’t take very long) it is finally time for the unwrapping of gifts.
-Normally, one of the children is chosen to select the wrapped presents under the tree and hand them over one at the time so everyone can watch each individual present being unwrapped.
+After dinner, everyone joins hands and dances around the tree.
+Traditional Danish Christmas hymns and carols are sung.
+Then it’s finally time for the unwrapping of gifts.
+Normally, one of the children is chosen to select the wrapped presents under the tree and hand them over one at the time, so everyone can watch each present being unwrapped.
 After the last present, it is time for fresh fruit, cookies, candy and coffee.
-On Christmas Day only the children get up early to enjoy their presents from the night before.
-This day is a very quiet time in most families as the more formal visits with luncheons and other activites normally don't begin until the 26th of December.
+On Christmas Day, children get up early to enjoy their presents from the night before.